hashicorp/nomad/website/source/guides/namespaces.html.markdown

 ### Running jobs

 To run a job in a specific namespace, we annotate the job with the `namespace` parameter.
-If ommitted, the job will be run in the `default` namespace.
+If omitted, the job will be run in the `default` namespace.
 Below is an example of running the job in the newly created `web-qa` namespace:

 ```
 job "rails-www" {

-    # Run in the QA environmet
+    # Run in the QA environments
     namespace = "web-qa"

     # Only run in one datacenter when QAing